 Get your social media working for you, blog and comment regularly, pay a little to get wider exposure, and then hope your book is good enough to attract buyers.

-Be honest with yourself.
+Be honest with yourself

 Lastly, be analytical.
-Look for what promotional tools work best and refine your plan if necessary.
+Look for what promotional efforts and tools work best and refine your plan if necessary.

 It is possible to republish an ebook or POD paperback in minutes, so never think your book is finished.

 If you find an error, fix it immediately.
 Always look for ways to improve your product.

-But instead of just one person telling one person, one share can result in your message being seen by 1,000’s, so never underestimate its value.
+But instead of just one person telling one person, one share can result in your message being seen by thousands, so never underestimate its value.

 Did I sell any books?
-I don’t know yet, but I do know that 8,000 more people know my name now.
+I don’t know, but I do know that 8,000 more people know my name now.

-As this will be shared along with your cover, again, improve, change, modify and experiment with the text.
+As this will be shared along with your cover, again, improve, change, modify, and experiment with the text.